New Series #8: Winter 2019, Volume 4 Number 2

 “Between the sea and the land is a stretch of pelagian country where the frontiers of the two elements become indistinct.
 Skylarks from the fields fly with sealarks.
 The plow and the fishing boat, a stone’s throw apart, furrow the land and the water alike.
 The sailor and the shepherd borrow from one another’s tongues: the sailor says ‘the waves are flocking’, and the shepherd speaks of ‘fleets of sheep’.”

-// from Memoirs from Beyond the Grave,
+// from Memoirs from Beyond the Grave

-the autobiography of François-René de Chateaubriand, 1848.
+by François-René de Chateaubriand, 1848.

 This issue was edited by Zachary Bos. © 2019.
 All rights reserved by contributors and editors for their respective work.
 Texts may not be reproduced other than for personal or academic use without written permission of the author or editor.
 Reviewers are encouraged to excerpt when reviewing.